-Assessment of training modules (code): Types of respondents' answers covered by individual codes Relevance of each training (subcode) Adapting the training to the recipients' needs, adapting the transferred knowledge to the level of their competence.
-Organisation of training (subcode) Duration (too long / too short), amount of transferred information (too little / too much), assessment of the form of classes (lectures, workshops), theory-practice ratio, amount of time devoted to discussion and trainees' questions.
-Assessment of the trainers (subcode) The way of transferring knowledge, using examples, encouraging participants to ask questions, exchange experiences by trainees.
+Assessment of training modules (code): Relevance of each training (subcode) Adapting the training to the recipients' needs, adapting the transferred knowledge to the level of their competence.
+Organisation of training (subcode) Duration (too long / too short), amount of transferred information (too little / too much), assessment of the type of classes (lectures, workshops), theory-practice ratio, amount of time devoted to discussion and trainees' questions.
+Assessment of the trainers (subcode) The way of transferring knowledge, using examples, encouraging participants to ask questions, exchange of experiences by trainees.

-The information corresponding to the given codes can be summarised in one table (Tool 7, next page, own elaboration), which will facilitate the search for similar or common elements for the research participants as well as information that differentiate them.
+The information corresponding to the given codes can be summarised in one table (Tool 7, next page), which will facilitate the search for similar or common elements for the research participants as well as information that differentiate them.
 It also allows you to see the relationship between the interviewees' characteristics or situation and their statements.

-3. Analysis and interpretation of the obtained findings (explanation and assessment by the researcher of a particular issue/problem)
+3. Analysis and interpretation of the obtained findings (explanation and assessment by the researcher of a particular issue / problem)